 To help you answer this question effectively is precisely what the goal of this project is.
 We worked with business clients to understand their business goals and create great experiences for their users on the mobile platform.
 We conducted user-centered study of the customers' behavior while using your mobile apps.
 Do they use the app as intended by your designers?
 Do they struggle with using the app?
 Where?
 Why?
 How does it affect your conversion rate?

-We analyzed large-scale data about app user behaviors (screen navigation patterns, gestures, session time, screen views, etc.) — collected using mobile analytics iOS and Android SDK tools — to derive insights about your how the app is used, and make recommendations about improving your app design.
+We analyzed large-scale data about app user behaviors (screen navigation patterns, gestures, session time, screen views, etc.) — collected using mobile analytics iOS and Android SDK tools — and conducted usability tests to improve our design decisions.

 This project is still on-going.
 Preliminary result includes a patent disclosure, as well as successful initial user testing with clients.